iExecBlockchainComputing/iexec-doc/intro.rst

 Pool manager, while not doing the actual computation, receive a fee for the management of the worker pool.
 Pool manager compete to attract workers to their worker pool by providing efficient management and guaranteeing earnings for workers.

 Head to the `How to Become a pool manager`_ section to learn how to deploy your worker pool service.

-You may also check out the list of worker pool currently available on the iExec Marketplace in the Pools Registry.
+You may also check out the list of worker pool currently available on the iExec Marketplace in the `Pools Catalog <https://pools.iex.ec>`_.

 .. _How to become a worker: /worker.html
 .. _How to become a pool manager: /workerpool.html